Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 1. ColorSensing

-ColorSensing, based in Barcelona, works on the creation of color-correction apps.
+ColorSensing, based in Barcelona, focuses on creating color-correction apps.
 The company’s algorithms are built to correct the color distortion caused by environmental lighting, camera technology, and other factors that affect cameras and other photographic devices.

-FoodSensing, the company’s first product, assists food manufacturers and retailers in reducing food waste and improving product quality through a quantitative and cost-effective food freshness indicator.
+FoodSensing, the company’s first product, helps food manufacturers and retailers reduce food waste and improve product quality with a quantitative, cost-effective food freshness indicator.
 (Source)(Source)

 2. Connecting Food

 Connecting Food is a Paris-based digital company that serves agribusiness businesses and consumers globally.
-The blockchain platform used by the company offers complete traceability from farm to fork.
+The company’s blockchain platform provides complete traceability from farm to fork.

 Clients of Connecting Food include agricultural cooperatives, food manufacturers, and retailers.
 They exploit data on the company’s platform to create value for themselves and their clients (B2B and B2C).
 (Source)(Source)(Source)

 Connecting Food’s technology has garnered the interest of various collaborators.
-Mondelez partnered with this startup to utilize its blockchain technology to allow LU biscuit consumers to trace the route of Harmony wheat from the field to the shelves.
-In addition to that, Mondelez International announced a new food transparency program with the Triscuit brand in 2021 with Connecting Food.
+Mondelez partnered with this startup to leverage its blockchain technology, enabling LU biscuit consumers to trace the route of Harmony wheat from the field to the shelves.
+In addition, Mondelez International announced a new food transparency program with the Triscuit brand in 2021, in partnership with Connecting Food.
 It revealed a data-driven, consumer-centric supply chain transparency pilot to reinforce the company’s ESG (Environmental, Social, and Governance) commitments.

 3. TE-FOOD

-TE-FOOD, based in Germany, is a whole-chain traceability system aimed to cover all logistical and food safety tasks, as well as supply chain data management.
+TE-FOOD, based in Germany, is a whole-chain traceability system that covers all logistical and food safety tasks, as well as supply chain data management.
 It provides cost-effective software and identification solutions to make livestock and fresh food supply information transparent.

-The system is not just concentrated in Germany.
+The system is not confined to Germany.
 The TE-FOOD installation in Vietnam has become one of Southeast Asia’s largest traceability systems.
 (Source)(Source)

 Not just that, in 2021, Supergroup collaborated with TE-FOOD to expand in South Africa.
 Through its partnership with Supergroup, this startup would be able to access a market of hundreds of thousands of supply chain enterprises alongside an established, well-known leader.
-Since Supergroup is involved in the logistics of a wide range of products, the collaboration is not restricted to the food industry.
+Since Supergroup handles logistics for a wide range of products, the collaboration is not restricted to the food industry.
 It also includes solutions for non-food supply chains, from raw materials to consumer items.
 (Source)

 4. Genuine Way